eladws/cardano/README.md

 My goal was to try and make the process as simple as possible, and after a significant amount of time spent reading and experimenting, I mangaged to put everything in a <strong><em>single setup script</em></strong>, that will install everything you need and start a healthy and good-looking cardano node 🥳

-(If you like it, please Stake some of your $ADA with me by delegating to the [TRAIL](https://pooltool.io/pool/2191a50e38d946f0980fce56cd338d6d74781b6ee03e491bcb8cdaa2) pool! 🙏🏻)

 There's also a script for a complete Staking pool setup.

-*** If you find it helpful, please support me by staking with the <em>TRAIL</em> pool 🙏🏻 ***
+*** If you like it, please Stake some of your $ADA with me by delegating to the [TRAIL](https://pooltool.io/pool/2191a50e38d946f0980fce56cd338d6d74781b6ee03e491bcb8cdaa2) pool! 🙏🏻 ***

 <h2>Simple node deployment</h2>

 First, give your user the required permissions to run all required commands.
-Depends on your opearating system, it should e something like:
+Depends on your opearating system, it should be something like:

 ```usermod -aG admin [your-user]```